leinadalrus/genobee/README.md

 ### Questions & Answers

-> Q: How is this a "Webby" RPC build system?
+> Q: How is this a "Webby" build system?

 - A: Genobee is meant to mirror or at least loosely copy `brunch/brunch` but in a Peer-to-Peer (P2P) network sense.
 Like a Content Delivery Network (CDN).